Mr. Crocker’s House & Collection

 Mr. Crocker didn’t take down the fence.
 He wouldn’t capitulate to the bully Kearney and his mad mobsters.
 He let it stand as a message not to the Yungs but to his real opponents, Kearney and the Workingmen’s Party.
 Crocker was a devoted Lincoln Republican, a fierce abolitionist and a defender of the Chinese.
 He was also an unrepentant capitalist, proud to call himself a self-made man.**

 Ten years after the Nob Hill showdown, that ever stinging wasp Ambrose Bierce wrote that the Crocker mansion on California St. was hideous and that he’d like to burn it down.
 His wish would be granted.

 A quarter century of rivalry between the Yungs and the Crockers finally came to end in 1902, when Nicholas Yung’s four daughters agreed to sell their property to Crocker’s descendants.
 The wall was torn down in 1905.
-The following year, the Great San Francisco earthquake and fire leveled Crocker’s grand and beautiful mansion and those of all of his partners as well as his son William’s mansion located just east of the Crocker estate.
+The following year, the Great San Francisco earthquake and fire leveled Crocker’s grand and beautiful mansion and those of all of his partners as well as his son William’s mansion located just west of the Crocker estate.

 The Crocker family subsequently donated their properties to the Episcopal Diocese of California.
 San Francisco’s largest church, the Grace Cathedral, now stands on the site.